Chart Color Schemes

 Hurlstone Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Hurlstone Park's dwelling structures, as per the latest Census, consisted of 53.4% houses and 46.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Hurlstone Park's dwelling structure, as per the latest Census, consisted of 53.4% houses and 46.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
 Home ownership in Hurlstone Park stood at 36.5%, with mortgaged dwellings at 30.4% and rented ones at 33.1%.
-The median monthly mortgage repayment was $2,600, exceeding Sydney metro's average of $2,427.
-The median weekly rent in Hurlstone Park was $460, compared to Sydney metro's $470.
-Nationally, Hurlstone Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
+Median weekly rent in the area was $460, compared to Sydney metro's figure of $470.
+Nationally, Hurlstone Park's mortgage repayments were significantly higher at $2,600 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing